Synthetixio/SIPs/content/sccp/sccp-252.md

 ## Simple Summary

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->
-This SIP proposes that the following plan be implemented:
+This SCCP proposes that the following plan be implemented:
 - Lower the `burnFeeRate`, currently at 5%, to zero.
 - Burn `sUSD` funded by the Treasury Council, to release the LUSD.
 - Increase the `burnFeeRate` back to the previous levels.